Simple system flute

-Simple system flute most commonly refers to the type of flute manufactured and favored by classical European musicians during the Classical era.
-This type of flute is the direct precursor of, and was made obsolete within the art music world by, the introduction of the Boehm system flute.
-Subsequently, many simple system flutes were integrated into folk music (including Irish folk music and Cuban charanga bands).
+The term simple system flute refers to the type of flute manufactured and favored by classical European musicians during the Classical era, before the development of the Boehm system flute.
+These flutes are based on the Baroque traverso, a lineage that also gave rise to the traditional Irish flute, and to the flutes used in Cuban charanga bands.
+For this reason, the term is commonly used to distinguish "traditional" Irish flutes from the modern Boehm-system flute.

 Physical characteristics

 The simple system flute had a cylindrical head joint and a reverse tapered body.
 The six main tone holes were heavily undercut to produce even intonation and registration while providing even finger spacing.
 French simple system flutes (or "five-key flutes") from this era typically had five keys that enabled the flute to play in any key.
 English and German models were typically designed with eight keys: the five of the five-key flute, plus an alternate F key running along the instrument, and two keys on the foot joint to extend the lower register down to middle C.